 The Conversation

-This is an intensive, individually tailored 4-hour online workshop, split over two days.
-We limit each class to 5 participants per class, so you’ll receive focused feedback on your work – including its realistic chances of acceptance if you pitched it to news outlets such as The Conversation, ABC News, major newspapers or targeted industry outlets.
+Led by a senior Conversation editor, our masterclasses are an intensive, individually tailored 4-hour workshop, split over two days.
+We limit our class sizes so every participant receives specific feedback on their “pitch” – including its realistic chances of being published by news outlets such as The Conversation, ABC News, major newspapers or targeted industry outlets.

 Conversation and Guardian articles based on pitches developed in our masterclass.